Kiersten Cluster, MA, JD

 Director of Elephant Care

 Michele Franko brings over thirty years experience in animal care and welfare including humane law enforcement and animal shelters, veterinary assistance, horse breeding, training, and wildlife rescue and rehabilitation.
-For the past year and a half, Michele has held the position of elephant caregiver with The Performing Animal Welfare Society (PAWS) in California, where she cares for rescues from zoos and circuses.
+For the past year-and-a-half, Michele has held the position of elephant caregiver at a major North American sanctuary where she cares for rescues from zoos and circuses.

 Her diverse roles as criminal investigator, rescuer, caregiver and advocate working with multiple species have catalyzed Michele’s research and teaching about animal emotions, trauma recovery, and healing.
 Michele’s greatest honor is an animal at ease in her presence, and her life purpose is to heal traumatized animals and inspire empathy in the indifferent, resulting in action and meaningful co-existence with non-human animals and their societies.
 She will be focusing her work at The Kerulos Center Being Sanctuary and Caring for the Caregiver programs to enhance and teach restorative approaches to animal healing.